Rare Collective and Vintage Pictures of:

 Some Audios

-Although rare collective Audio Clips of Doc Dingley can be found periodically throughout portions of this site.
+Although rare, collective Audio Clips of Doc Dingley can be found periodically throughout portions of this site.
 Below are just a few examples:

 Doc just being busy